kiraistakenlol/epunch/README.md

 # E-PUNCH.io

-A simple electronic punch card system.
+A comprehensive digital loyalty platform offering multiple product types for businesses and customers.

-Users have a personal QR code and digital punch cards for various businesses.
-Businesses scan the user's QR code to add punches.
-Accumulated punches lead to rewards.
+Users have a personal QR code to interact with various loyalty products at different businesses.
+The platform supports multiple loyalty mechanisms: **punch cards** for earn-and-redeem programs, **bundles** for pre-paid packages with quantity tracking, and **discount cards** for percentage-based savings (coming soon).
+Businesses can mix and match these products to create tailored loyalty experiences for their customers.

 ## Application